Q & A

 Q: How many unpublished or half-finished books do you have?

 A: No fully finished unpublished books, but plenty of partially finished ones.
 As far as half-finished?
-As of mid-September 2023 - six - G581: Zarmina's World, Broken Code (it will be done this weekend and out by the end of the month), Return of Winter's Child, The Retirement Home, The Glass Forest, and Quit Your Job, Change Your Life.
+As of late July 2024 - five - G581: Zarmina's World, Return of Winter's Child, The Retirement Home, The Glass Forest, and Quit Your Job, Change Your Life.
 There are a medley of others that are at least partially started.

 Q: What does literary success look like to you?

 A: I'll let you know when it arrives.
-That said, 2023 has been a big year for me.
-I'm averaging around $200 per month net income and I've sold over 5,000 books this year.
-I'm 15 years into my writing journey, and by the end of September 2023 will have written and published 15 books.
+That said, 2023 was a big year for me.
+I sold over 6,600 books year.
+I'm 16 years into my writing journey, and by the end of this year I hope to have 16 books published.
 I fully expect at least a five figure income by the time another 15 years has elapsed.
 By then I should have around 60 books in print.

 Q: How many hours a day do you write?